Swchexit/simpleHTTPserver/README.md

 ### Feature:
 This web server is a simple bulletin which you can sign in and leave comments.

+In this buletin, you can also play video through online streaming.

 ### Why its special
 This server does not rely on any HTTP client packages, but manually parse HTTP packets.
 It's capable of managing multiple HTTP connections while utilizing self-signed TLS to upgrade unsafe http connection to https.
 It also offer an unsafe http website, but it will try to upgrade the connection if possible.